LemmyNet/activitypub-federation-rust/docs/06_http_endpoints_axum.md

 There are a couple of things going on here.
 Like before we are constructing the federation config with our domain and application data.
 We pass this to a middleware to make it available in request handlers, then listening on a port with the axum webserver.

 The `http_get_user` method allows retrieving a user profile from `/user/:name`.
 It checks the `accept` header, and compares it to the one used by Activitypub (`application/activity+json`).
 If it matches, the user is read from database and converted to Activitypub json format.
-The `context` field is added (`WithContext` for `json-ld` compliance), and it is converted to a JSON response with header `content-type: application/activity+json` using `ApubJson`.
+The `context` field is added (`WithContext` for `json-ld` compliance), and it is converted to a JSON response with header `content-type: application/activity+json` using `FederationJson`.
 It can now be retrieved with the command `curl -H 'Accept: application/activity+json' ...` introduced earlier, or with `ObjectId`.

 If the `accept` header doesn't match, it renders the user profile as HTML for viewing in a web browser.